 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Report On This Week

-We can talk about airport drone assaults, Mad Dog's manifesto, geopolitics, captured Chinese torpedoes, strategy—you know, no big whoop.
+We can talk about the holidays, Air Force One adventures, geopolitics, high-speed helicopter tech, strategy—you know, no big whoop.

-The elves are doing the final preflight checks on the Santa's sleigh and the big man himself is deep in a briefing with his magical reindeer in advance of his ultra long-range global cheer projection mission.
-In the meantime, wow has it been a wild week in defense and national security reporting.
-Even the hottest heads seem stunned by the trifecta of shocking news that started with President Trump's order for a complete and rapid withdrawal from Syria, then SecDef Mattis' resignation, and that was quickly followed by the news that orders for a big drawdown of forces in Afghanistan is also likely imminent.
-While all this was going on, off-the-shelf drones were shutting down a major European airport.
+Even though it was a pretty slow week due to Christmas break, I think it's accurate to say that it turned out to be Air Force One themed.
+So much of the news cycle was sucked up by President Trump's visit to Iraq that it gave us an opportunity to dive into more of the history and tech behind the magnificent flying icon.
+We also got our first real glimpse of Sikorsky's high-speed SB>1 Defiant helicopter prototype and learned of Russia's test of their hypersonic boost-glide vehicle.
+But still, there are many stories we didn't get to, so let's get after it.

 Welcome to Bunker Talk!